Explorers 2022-2023

 (April 17, 2023)

-In preparation for our spring camping trip the girls gathered items for their First Aid Kits that were spread around the room (examples: bandages, alcohol wipes, safety pins, rain poncho, duck tape, string, whistle/light, foil blanket, piece of foil, pencil/paper, sheet of orange tissue paper).
+In preparation for our spring campingFirst Aid Kit Supplies trip the girls gathered items for their First Aid Kits that were spread around the room (examples: bandages, alcohol wipes, safety pins, rain poncho, duck tape, string, whistle/light, foil blanket, piece of foil, pencil/paper, sheet of orange tissue paper).
 We then gathered and reviewed each item and it’s purpose.
-The girls who come to camp will receive first aid kits.
+The girls who come to camp will receive a first aid kit.

 Kim then asked girls what items they should have in a home or camping emergency kit.
 Example questions and samples were provided: What if the power was out, how would you see? (flashlight – spare batteries) How would you keep warm? (foil blanket) What would you eat or drink? (canned food/rain water) How could you collect water? (using piece of foil) How could you make sure water you collected was safe to drink? (you can purchase special water bottles that filter water), etc. etc.

-Next we went over our “Be Prepared” drill items and the positions to take if there’s is lightening (make yourself small and only have feet touching floor), tornado (lay flat on stomach), blizzard (huddle with another person), make a shelter (form shelter shape with another person and one person inside shelter), North (run to that wall), South, East, West, etc. Then we played our Be Prepared Game where a drill item was shouted out and the girls had to quickly take the required position, last person in place was out, until only one person was left.
-Girls love this game and we played it several times!
+Next we went over our “Be Prepared” drill items and the positions to take: if there’s is lightening (make yourself small and only have feet touching floor), tornado (lay flat on stomach), blizzard (huddle with another person), make a shelter (two people form shelter shape by raising arms and joining hands, then a third person kneels inside their shelter), North (run to that wall), South, East, West, etc.

 Pie Making & 3-D Mother’s Day Cards